violetyao/ClapClass/README.md

 ## Challenges we ran into
 Race conditions are hard to deal with.
 Hard to rewrite code to accommodate callback functions.

+How to connect with backend to receive information, and display them in the frontend

 ## Accomplishments that we are proud of
 Crawled 6000+ classes in less than an hour.

+A unique survey created by ourselves.
+The survey can jump to the next page automatically, and show a progress bar on the bottom.

 ## What we learned
 How to use firebase APIs and NoSQL databases in general.

+Surveyjs, a js library that provides framework for survey design.

 Treehacks is better than Calhacks!

 Boyuan doesn't need sleep. :)

+## What's next for ClapClass
+Implement features such as booking a studying room, using google calendar API to schedule a group meeting, lecture note-taking.

 ## TODO